Browsing Tag

 “I’m back” in Lebanese Arabic

-In Lebanese Arabic, "I'm back" is written using the Latin script as: 2ana rja3et Using the Arabic script, it is written as: انا رجعت Listen to this phrase pronounced (audio) This phrase in other Arabic dialects “I’m…
+In Lebanese Arabic, "I'm back" is written using the Latin script as: 2ana rja3et Using the Arabic script, it is written as: انا رجعت Listen to this phrase pronounced (audio) In other Mediterranean languages and…

 “Walk”, “Walks” (nouns) in Tunisian Arabic